-Hollywood sequels nearly always fail (“The Godfather: Part II” one of the few and best exceptions) at many levels.
-So does “Where Angels Go, Trouble Follows” two years after “The Trouble With Angels.”
-It’s not that it is terrible or simply a throw-away effort to cash in on the popularity of the original (although it is the latter), it’s just that the characters are stereotypical and Hollywood-friendly … that being acceptable to a mainstream, conservative audience.
+Hollywood sequels nearly always fail at most, if not all, levels (“The Godfather: Part II” one of the few and best exceptions to that statement).
+Well, so does “Where Angels Go, Trouble Follows” that arrived two years after “The Trouble With Angels” (click here for my review).
+It’s not that it is terrible or simply a throw-away effort to cash in on the popularity of the original (although it is somewhat of the latter), it’s just that the characters are stereotypical and Hollywood-friendly … that being acceptable to a mainstream, conservative audience.
 Despite this, you’ll find a couple of nice performances and it is kind of endearing when viewed through glasses of naiveté.
 I truly enjoyed the original in my pre-teen days and the sequel is watchable.
 You can’t say that about all sequels.

 ‘Where Angels Go, Trouble Follows’